xanmankey/FishingForPhish/docs/api.rst

 The analyzer class is a base class, inherited by all analyzers (which in this context refers to feature selection classes with an **analyze** function that returns appropriate features: more on this below).

 The analyzer class has NO attributes.
-However, 3 attributes are **required** (where required implies that the user creates their own code that follows these guidelines):
+However, 3 attributes are **required** (where required implies that the user creates their own code that follows these guidelines; as of right now my attempts at inheritance have ended up in overwriting values, but this could probably be refactored to allow for inheritable and editable attributes, I just wasn't able to on my initial attempt and haven't yet had time to update the code):

 * self.features
    An array of dictionaries, where each dictionary is composed of a key-value pair of featureName:value